babel/website/_posts/2015-11-03-babel-doctor.md

 ---

+> babel-doctor has been removed as of v6.18.0 of `babel-cli`.
+If anyone needs it we will bring it back as a standalone npm module called `babel-doctor`.

 We launched [Babel 6](https://babeljs.io/blog/2015/10/29/6.0.0/) last week.
 This was a pretty big change from the previous batteries included Babel and with it came a host of potential environment issues.